-- Course materials
+Course materials (digital)

 Leadership Practices Inventory assessments

-- Graduation celebration with program sponsors
+Graduation celebration with program sponsors

 Certificate of Participation

 There are no provisions for auditing this program at this time.

 This was one of the best management development programs I have

 Eric Mandell, Department of General Services •

 public servants who invest their time and energy to ensure the